microsoft/msquic/docs/api/MsQuicOpenVersion.md

-MsQuicOpen function
+MsQuicOpenVersion function
 ======

-Opens a new handle to the MsQuic library.
+Opens a new handle to the MsQuic library and returns a version specific API table.

 # Syntax